ingo/ingo.github.io/_recipes/better_chocolate_babka.md

 ---
 author: Smitten Kitchen
 category: Desserts
-description: A rich, buttery, crumbly and intensely chocolaty babka that's sure to satisfy your sweet tooth.
-This recipe has been adapted and improved over time to make it as easy and delicious as possible.
+description: This babka dough produces a pull-apart bread that is rich, buttery, and intensely chocolaty.
+The recipe has been carefully perfected over time for flawless babka with a crumbly texture every time.
+A must-try for chocolate lovers.
 favorite: "\u2713"
 image: better_chocolate_babka.jpg
 original_title: Chocolate Babka